MikeWasHere/FinalProject/bbaklava/README.md

 			controller: 'NerdController'
 		});

-	// $locationProvider.html5Mode(true);

 }]);
 ```
 As you can see, if the URL reads ```websitename.com/about``` then the About HTML will load in the ```HTML <div ng-view></div>``` and replace whats already in there with the about HTML template.
-Routes also lets you load in the controllers of your choosing with each template which i find pretty awesome.
+Only the content changes, not the page - and that my friends is the beauty of angular routes.
+P.S.
+Routes also lets you load in the controllers of your choosing with each template which I find pretty awesome.